 Background: Most of what we think we know about EV's is quite likely wrong...
 See EV Misinformation Page.

 See also EV Charging Everywhere page for more background.

 Charging While Parked: Most EV owners know (or are learning), and even the Maryland Governor's EV Infrastructure Council has determined that 97% of Electric Vehicle (EV) charging at-work (or play) can be satisfied by simply plugging EV's into standard 120V outlets while parked.
 With more and more people considering driving an EV for local travel and commuting, we need to be ready for this new clean energy transportation.
-In stewardship of the Earth and in testimony to peace to prevent future wars over diminishing oil supplies, many churches have added Charging Outlet signs over their existing outdoor outlets.
+In stewardship of the Earth and in testimony to peace to prevent future wars over diminishing oil supplies, many businesses, churches, and non-profits have added Charging Outlet signs over their existing outdoor outlets.
 For example, the Annapolis Friends Meeting outlets shown below.

 The images that follow show a number of locations at churches, civic organizations, scout camps and other locations where we have contacted the owners of existing outdoor outlets and who have agreed to put up a charging sign and are happy to see their outlets used for the progress towards an emission free society.